Commensalism: Nitrosomonas spp and Nitrobacter spp

 Commensalistic relationships between microorganisms include situations in which the waste product of one microorganism is a substrate for another species.
 One good example is nitrification — the oxidation of ammonium ion to nitrate.
 Nitrification occurs in two steps: first, bacteria such as Nitrosomonas spp. and certain crenarchaeotes oxidize ammonium to nitrite; and second, nitrite is oxidized to nitrate by Nitrobacter spp. and similar bacteria.
 Nitrobacter spp. benefit from their association with Nitrosomonas spp. because they use nitrite to obtain energy for growth.

 Commensalistic associations also occur when one microbial group modifies the environment to make it better suited for another organism.
 The synthesis of acidic waste products during fermentation stimulates the proliferation of more acid-tolerant microorganisms, which may be only a minor part of the microbial community at neutral pH.
-A good example is the succession of microorganisms during milk spoilage.
+An example of this process is the succession of microorganisms during milk spoilage.

 Biofilm formation provides another example.
 The colonization of a newly exposed surface by one type of microorganism (an initial colonizer) makes it possible for other microorganisms to attach to the microbially modified surface.